mushrifa-hussain/To-Do-List-Application/README.md

 Start the development server:
 npm start

-🎯 Usage
+🎯 Usage:

 Type a new task in the input field and click on the add button.
 Click the edit button to modify a task.
 Click the save button to save a task.
 Click the delete button to remove a task.

-📜 License
+📜 License:

 This project is open-source and available under the MIT License.

-🌟 Show Your Support
+🌟 Show Your Support:

 If you like this project, give it a ⭐ on GitHub!